benmvp/slides/2023/connecttech/divops.md

   - So if you want to follow along or can't see well from the back, I've got you covered
 - You can use this handy dandy QR code that'll take you to the slides
 - You can go to my website, `benmvp.com`, and find them there too
+- You may be thinking "how do I know that I even want these slides, Ben?"
+  - Well... you will
+  - But if you're still doubtful, I've got a short URL at the bottom
+  - So once you are convinced you've always got a link to follow
 - So you're covered with **three** different ways to access the slides!

 =====

-# ✋🏾 Who's a Platform Engineer?
+# ✋🏾 Who's a (Frontend) Platform Engineer?

 NOTES:

+- Actually before I begin, who considers themselves a Frontend Platform Engineer?
 - Not too many now, but let's see if that changes by the end of our time

 =====